 Start good habits before you lose precious photos!

 1. Always transfer the entire card to the computer.

-ANALOGY: Picture a big stack of books or magazines.
-Everything is perfectly lined up and even.
+ANALOGY: Picture a tall stack of books or magazines.
+Everything is perfectly and evenly lined up.
 For some reason, you decide you no longer need some of the books at the bottom, so you start yanking them out.
 What happens?

-The huge stack wobbles and gets messier.
-It’s certainly not all lined up anymore, and is definitely unstable.
-The more books you add on this wobbly foundation, the more likely the whole stack will crash, right?
+The huge stack wobbles and gets messy.
+It's certainly not all lined up anymore and it's definitely unstable.
+The more books you add on top of this wobbly foundation, the more likely the whole stack will crash, right?

 The same thing is happening inside your memory card.
 Every time you take a picture, you're adding another book to that stack.
 All your recent ones are at the very top.
 Say your camera memory is almost full, so you go to the pictures at the beginning and start to weed some out make room.